 - Responsibilities for the Alexa app vs. the Bluetooth accessory

 Onboarding checklist for the AMA Kit

 To onboard with the AMA Kit, make sure that your product meets the following high-level requirements:

-	- Ensure that your companion app (if you have one) meets Amazon's requirements.
+- Make sure that your companion app (if you have one) meets Amazon-specified requirements.

-	- Update your accessory's firmware for Alexa compatibility.
+- Update the accessory firmware for Alexa compatibility.

-	- Support the minimum iOS and Android versions that are supported by the Alexa app.
+- Support the minimum iOS and Android versions supported by the Alexa app.
 See Download the Alexa App.

 Compatibility with the AMA Kit has the following high-level product requirements:

 - Support an appropriate version of Bluetooth with both Audio TX/RX.
 See AMA Kit Implementation Requirements